MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Restore-MgShareListItemDocumentSetVersion.md

 Restore a document set version.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Restore-MgBetaShareListItemDocumentSetVersion](/powershell/module/Microsoft.Graph.Beta.Files/Restore-MgBetaShareListItemDocumentSetVersion?view=graph-powershell-beta)

 ## SYNTAX

 ### Restore1 (Default)